Bluescreens/Angular_DRF_Braintree_Example/README.md

 ## Licence

-This project is licensed under the  GNU General Public License v3.0 &mdash; see [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the  MIT Licence &mdash; see [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments